nauqh/porobot/README.md

 ## Instalation

-Local hosting of Ashema is also possible
+Local hosting of Porobot is also possible

 Create a `.env` file to store the application authentication token and guild ids